- The degree covered surprisingly broad areas of science (physics, chemistry, biology), mathematics, and engineering.

 Without a rigorous introduction to organisational theory, culture, and strategy, we are tempted to use oversimplified models of organizations.
 This oversimplification often leads to invalid assumptions, expectations, and forecasts with inevitable clashes.

 Personal interests can be confused with group interests.
-Lines separating boundaries, jurisdictions, and valid from invalid decisions can be blurred.
+Lines can be blurred, separating boundaries, jurisdictions, and valid from invalid decisions.

 6.5 Financial Analysis